-We own or have a license to 89 issued patents worldwide and have 79 patent applications pending worldwide, with the earliest expiration of a United States issued patent, in this case a licensed patent, in 2020 and the latest in 2035.
-As we have over the last several years, we are filing and plan to continue to file new patent applications to protect our systems, algorithms, applicators, methods, and designs of our technologies and products as they evolve.
+We own or have a license to 95 issued patents worldwide and have 94 patent applications pending worldwide, with the earliest expiration of nine U.S.-issued licensed patents in 2020 and the latest in 2037.
+As in the past, we plan to continue to file new patent applications to protect our systems, algorithms, applicators, methods, and designs of our technologies and products as they evolve.
 Medical technologies such as ours may be utilized in many different applications and incorporate several patentable features, and our strategy will be to always strive to protect our products and technologies with multiple patents directed to the variety of features and applications, in order to establish a strong defense against competitors and such that an expiration of a single patent does not lessen our overall comprehensive coverage.
-We believe our NPS platform and current CellFX System are protected by several issued patents covered in multiple pending applications we are pursuing.
+We believe our NPS platform and current CellFX System are protected by several issued patents covered, as well as pending applications.